 Transformation (SS2-4) is less costly than conventional management (SS1) over a 20 year period because of high initial thinning returns.
 Over 100 years scenario SS2 has a similar NPV to conventional practice (SS1), and it has the highest NPV in perpetuity because even with respacing costs natural regeneration is cheaper than artificial regeneration, and the establishment of each successor crop under an existing stand shortens the delay before thinning and felling revenues are realised relative to clearfelling and replanting (SS1).
-Even with unfavourable management cost assumptions, the NPV in perpetuity for transformation to a complex structure (SS4) is close to that for conventional practice (SS1).
-The importance of obtaining successful natural regeneration during transformation is emphasized by the relatively poor performance of SS3.
+Transformation to a complex structure (SS4) has the lowest NPV in perpetuity; substantial ecosystem service benefits would need to arise from this stand structure to balance this possible diminution in value.